marijnh/Eloquent-JavaScript/18_http.md

 if}}

 The JavaScript interface for such elements differs with the type of the element.
-We'll go over each of them later in the chapter.

 {{index "textarea (HTML tag)", "text field"}}

-Multiline text fields have
-their own tag, `<textarea>`, mostly because using an attribute to specify a multiline starting value would be awkward.
-The `<textarea>` requires a matching `</textarea>` closing tag and uses the text between those two, instead of using its `value` attribute, as starting text.
+Multiline text fields have their own tag, `<textarea>`, mostly because using an attribute to specify a multiline starting value would be awkward.
+The `<textarea>` requires a matching `</textarea>` closing tag and uses the text between those two, instead of `value` attribute, as starting text.

 ```{lang: "text/html"}
 <textarea>